 You are, with your reputed 125 PSI compressor output, trying to fill a tire that needs 120 PSI.
 It may not be possible.
 Not only are you pushing the envelope for the air compressor (like driving your car with the pedal to the floor all the time) but you may also have issues with the accuracy of your air gauges.
 The cheapo kind installed on low-cost air compressors might have an accuracy of +/- 2-5 PSI from what you see on the gauge.

-Now, you say that the “The output gauge is set to 110 psi,” and won’t go higher.
+Now, you say that the “Output gauge is set to 110 psi,” and won’t go higher.
 I take this to mean that your air regulator is set for 110 PSI, and regardless of how you try to adjust it, you can’t get the gauge reading to go up past 110 PSI, even though the tank gauge shows 130 PSI?

 That is strange.
 First, your air compressor is rated for 125 PSI, and you are seeing 130 PSI on the tank gauge.
 That may be the gauge inaccuracy I wrote about earlier, yet it does speak well that your air compressor can deliver the output it promises.

 Do you have an airline to your tire chuck?
 Try this.
-Put a connect on an air gauge, and plug that air gauge onto the airline.
+Put a connection on an air gauge, and plug that air gauge into the airline.
 If it, too, sees 110 PSI, then that is all your regulator is allowing through, and that may mean a bum regulator, if it is, indeed, rated for handling up to 130+ PSI.

 Perhaps you might post a comment here with the results?

 Howdy Mack.
 Nice to hear from you.

 If the mechanical ability of your compressor can handle the higher RPM, then yes, in theory, you could get more CFM out of it.